-Table 2-15 lists the benefits and burdens reviewed for EJ or Non-EJ projects.
-Chapter 3-5 includes an overall EJ analysis of regionally significant projects included in the FY2020-2023 TIP and 2045 RTP.
-This process may be reevaluated as part of the NFRMPO's upcoming Environmental Justice Plan.
+Table 2-15 lists the benefits and burdensreviewed for EJ or Non-EJ projects.
+Chapter 3,Section 5 includes an overall EJ analysis ofregionally significant projects included in theFY2020-2023 TIP and 2045 RTP.
+This process maybe re-evaluated as part of the NFRMPO'supcoming Environmental Justice Plan.

-Decrease in travel time lits Improved air quality Benefits Expanded employment opportunities B Better access to transit options and alternative modes of transportation (walking and bicycling) Bodily impairment, infirmity, illness, or death Air, noise, and water pollution, and soil contamination sua Destruction or disruption of man-made or natural resources, aesthetic Burdens values, or availability of public and private facilities and services Bu Adverse impacts on community cohesion or economic vitality Noise and vibration Increased traffic congestion, isolation, exclusion, or separation
+Decrease in travel time its Improved air quality Benefits Expanded employment opportunities Better access to transit options and alternative modes of transportati (walking and bicycling) Bodily impairment, infirmity, illness, or death Air, noise, and water pollution, and soil contamination Destruction or disruption of man-made or natural resources, aesthet Destruction or disruption of man-made or natural resources, aesthetic values, or availability of public and private facilities and services Adverse impacts on community cohesion or economic vitality Bu Adverse impacts on community cohesion or economic vitality Noise and vibration Increased traffic congestion, isolation, exclusion, or separation